Order Big Blue Liriope Online

 The Big Blue Liriope Grass Will Steal the Show in Your Garden

-The Big Blue Liriope plant, or Liriope muscari 'Big Blue', is a beautiful yet hardy plant that will add interest to any space.
+The Big Blue Liriope plant, or Liriope muscari 'Big Blue', is a beautiful yet hardy perennial plant that will add interest to any space.

-The plant boasts dark, glossy foliage that arches out from the center of the plant and produces a stalk with dainty purple-blue flowers that form berries.
+The ornamental grass boasts dark, glossy foliage that arches out from the center of the plant and produces a stalk with dainty purple-blue flowers that form berries.
 The flowers bloom in late summer, and the berries appear in fall.
 Be advised that these berries aren’t for snacking and are believed to be poisonous.

 Each plant grows 1-2 feet in height and width, and their aggressive growth habits allow them to easily spread and fill up a flower bed if you let them.
 Liriope Big Blue is ideal for rock gardens or the edges of a flower bed, but you can also let them grow as they wish and use them as a ground cover.